 Less Common Domestic Violence Charges

 The less common types of domestic violence charges include those offenses where the alleged victim is not actually injured.
 In those cases, being convicted can mean a maximum of one year in a county jail along with a fine.
-In these cases, the accused will often have to complete some sort of treatment and counseling program along with fines to the court or victim offender program.
+In these cases, the accused will often have to complete some sort of treatment and counseling program along with fines to the court or victim-offender program.

 When the victim is a child or children, then you could be charged with child endangerment.
 This can also be a felony or misdemeanor, depending on the nature and severity of the alleged act.
 This might mean up prison time if charged as a felony.
 If you were under the influence of drugs or alcohol at the time of the incident, then drug testing may be a part of your sentence.

 If there was harm to the child from physical contact, that can be constituted as child abuse.
 There is a misdemeanor classification for child abuse, as there is also a felony classification.
-If charged as a misdemeanor, a person may be looking at county jail.
+If charged as a misdemeanor, a person may be looking at county jail time.
 If charged as a felony, the consequences are much harsher because state prison may be involved.

 Like most states, California has protections built into the law for vulnerable populations that are not children.
 This includes the elderly and the disabled.
 For instance, defrauding and elder could be considered elder abuse.
 The punishments for elder abuse will depend on the amount of money stolen.
-Threats and violence also constitute elder abuse, and come with similar penalties to domestic violence against partners and children.
+Threats and violence also constitute elder abuse and come with similar penalties to domestic violence against partners and children.